Direct and Indirect Objects

 Typically, direct objects come immediately after the verb in a sentence.
 For example, in the sentence, "She ate the sandwich," the direct object "the sandwich" comes immediately after the verb "ate."

-Indirect objects, on the other hand, come after the direct object and are usually preceded by the preposition "to" or "for."
-For example, in the sentence, "She gave the book to her friend," the direct object "the book" comes immediately after the verb "gave," and the indirect object "her friend" comes after the direct object and is preceded by the preposition "to."
+Indirect objects, on the other hand, often come before the direct object when no preposition is used (e.g., "She gave him the book"), but when a preposition like "to" or "for" is present, they follow the direct object.
+For example, in the sentence, "She gave the book to her friend," the direct object "the book" comes directly after the verb "gave," and the indirect object "her friend" comes after the direct object and is preceded by the preposition "to."

 4